ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## timeZone

-Returns the default timezone of the server for current session.
-This can be modified using `SET session_timezone = 'New/Value'`
+Returns the default timezone of the current session, i.e. the value of setting [session_timezone](../../operations/settings/settings.md#session_timezone).
 If the function is executed in the context of a distributed table, then it generates a normal column with values relevant to each shard, otherwise it produces a constant value.

 **Syntax**